richwynmorris/LS180/sql_revision_notes.md

     A FOREIGN KEY refers to two things:

-    Foreign key column - A foreign key column represents a relationship between two tables.
+    - Foreign key column - A foreign key column represents a relationship between two tables.
 It references a row in a different table using it's primary key.

-    Foreign key constraint - A foreign key constraint is the constraint that is placed on the values contained within foreign key column that it must abide by.
+    - Foreign key constraint - A foreign key constraint is the constraint that is placed on the values contained within foreign key column that it must abide by.

     "*A Foreign Key allows us to associate a row in one table to a row in another table.
 This is done by setting a column in one table as a Foreign Key and having that column reference another table's Primary Key column."* - LS

+    The foreign key constraint means the that the table it is referencing must have the value exist for it to be added.
+You must first remove the foreign key constraint to be able to drop the table it is referencing.

 - What are the two ways to add a FOREIGN KEY constraint?